elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 ### Considerations

-* Decide at the beginning of the project what are the [recommended repositories](https://elixir-europe.org/platforms/data/elixir-deposition-databases) for your data types.
+* Decide at the beginning of the project what are the {% tool "elixir-deposition-databases-for-biomolecular-data" %} for your data types.
   * Note that you can use several repositories if you have different data types.
   * Distinguish between generic (e.g. Zenodo) and data type (technique) specific repositories (e.g. EBI repositories).